 Although the Insurance Strategic Plan 2011–2020 foresaw the establishment of an independent insurance commission by 2020, it contained no plan to merge the regulatory bodies of the insurance business (i.e., the MEF), the securities market (i.e., the Securities and Exchange Commission of Cambodia) and the banking sector (i.e., the National Bank of Cambodia) under only one supervising authority.

-Promulgated on 16 January 2021, the NBFSA Law has not only created a specific regulatory body for the insurance sector, but also aims to regulate and supervise the non-banking financial sector in Cambodia, including the insurance and national social security sectors.
+Promulgated on 16 January 2021, the NBFSA Law has not only created a specific regulatory body for the insurance sector, but also aims to regulate and supervise the non-banking financial sector in Cambodia as a whole, including insurance and national social protection sectors.

 Purpose of the NBFSA Law

 The non-banking financial sectors covered by the NBFSA Law are: insurance, private pensions, the securities exchange, social security, public administration, accounting and auditing, real estate, pawnshop and collateral contributions.

 The purpose of this new law is to improve and ensure the efficiency of the management, monitoring and development of the non-banking financial sector, and promotion of the development and use of financial technology in the non-banking financial sector.38